Vision RT and Partners Build Foundation of the Future

-With nearly 2,000 systems, more than 5,000 camera units already in clinical use, and over 20 years’ experience in SGRT, Vision RT’s proprietary 3D cameras are trusted for their accuracy and effectiveness worldwide.
+With over 2,000 systems, more than 5,000 camera units already in clinical use, and over 20 years’ experience in SGRT, Vision RT’s proprietary 3D cameras are trusted for their accuracy and effectiveness worldwide.
 The Horizon camera builds on the performance of previous AlignRT cameras through added functionality and capabilities that enable entirely new products.

 Vision RT introduces its latest product, DoseRT™, showcased at this year’s ASTRO Annual Meeting.
 As the pioneer of SGRT, Vision RT now brings another world’s first – real-time patient monitoring and beam imaging, at the same time.
 DoseRT is born from combining the power of Cherenkov Imaging with BeamSite™ (DoseOptics LLC) and Vision RT’s newest camera system, Horizon.

 According to a recent study1, Cherenkov imaging, developed by DoseOptics and used at Dartmouth-Hitchcock hospital, identified key areas for delivery improvement in nearly 10% of the patients studied.
 DoseRT can detect these incidents in real-time and allow the treatment to be corrected.